Zones

 Trusted

-This zone is where the LAN network interface will need to be placed.
+This zone is where the LAN network interface should be placed.
 Everything in this zone is allowed to connect to anything on the server.
-There is no need to add to remove services from this zone as it allows everything by default.
+There is no need to add or remove services from this zone as it allows everything by default.
 It is functionally equivalent to turning the firewall completely off.

 External

 This zone is for allowed or authenticated access.
-The ViciDial Whitelist and Dynamic Portal will assign IP address’ to this zone.
+The ViciDial Whitelist and Dynamic Portal will assign IP addresses to this zone.
 Any services you want remote or work-from-home agents to have access to will need to be listed in this zone.
-By default all needed services for ViciDial are already added.
+By default, all needed services for ViciDial are already added.